phyzical/discord-ai-bot/README.md

         1. In Discord, go to User Settings » Advanced, and enable Developer Mode
         2. Right click on a channel you want to use, and click Copy Channel ID
     - You can edit the system message the bot uses, or disable it entirely
+8. npm install
+9. npm build
-8. Start the bot with `npm start`
+10. Start the bot with `npm start`
-9. You can interact with the bot by @mentioning it with your message
+11. You can interact with the bot by @mentioning it with your message

 ### Set-up instructions with Docker

 1. Install [Docker](https://docs.docker.com/get-docker/)
    - Should be atleast compatible with version 3 of compose (docker engine 1.13.0+)
 2. Repeat steps 2—7 from the other setup instructions